 If our Board Prep client has completed the acute withdrawal phase of their recovery, then they are likely a good candidate for EMDR therapy.
 EMDR is not appropriate for clients with seizure disorder.

 To schedule a screening, contact Board Prep Counselor, Dan Laukaitis, LCSW/MCAP through Ian Rivera.
-Dan is generally available at the following times: Saturday from 12:00 PM onward, Monday and Thursday evening at 8:30, and Wednesday evening from 5:30 PM onward if M, Th, or Sat don’t work for the client’s schedule.
+Dan is generally available at the following times: Saturday from 12:00 PM onward, Monday and Thursday evening at 8:30, and Wednesday evening from 5:30 PM onward if Monday, Thursday, or Saturday don’t work for the client’s schedule.

 High Rates of Success